 For example, in the kitchen below the 1x2 glass mosaic backsplash in several colors is an ideal counterpoint to the solid counter surface.

 Here's an example of a traditional 4 x 4 tile that we installed on the diagonal with a dot insert.
 This is a fun way to transform a space into a

 Here's a relatively new and whimsical tile to consider for your kitchen backsplash: an arabesque tile.
 In this image, you see Highland Park Arabesque in color Dove gray.
 It's combined with Colonial White Granite Tops and Fabuwood Cabinets.

-Here's the 50 second Backsplash Inspiration Gallery Video we created.
+Here's the 50-second Backsplash Inspiration Gallery Video we created.

 Which of These Ideas Do you like most?

-When you're ready, don't hesitate to reach out with your questions; just let me know in the comments or contact us.
+When you're ready, don't hesitate to reach out with your questions; just let us know in the comments or contact us.
 We can help you with backsplashes, countertops, as well as full kitchen remodels.

-When you visit one of our two showroom locations in Middletown or Orange, you'll be able to see many of these products first hand.
+When you visit one of our two showroom locations in Middletown or Orange, you'll be able to see many of these products firsthand.